mylesvarns/PixelArtGenerator/README.md

 Welcome to the Pixel Art Generator!
-This web application allows users to create pixel art easily, providing a canvas with customizable grid sizes and various features for an enhanced pixel art creation experience.
+This web application allows users to create pixel art easily by providing a canvas with customizable grid sizes and various features for an enhanced pixel art creation experience.
+Or at least, that is what one would hope.
+The truth is that at the moment this is just being used as a PoC and test image for CI/CD automation processes.
+It works, but you can find better images elsewhere as I just spun this app up from scratch in a day with no real plan on what to throw into it.

 ## Table of Contents